Your Questions About Wuhan Coronavirus, Answered

 What's the latest on the spread of this disease?

-As of Thursday, the latest figures now show more than 7,800 confirmed cases of Wuhan coronavirus, and at least 170 deaths.
+As of Thursday, the latest figures now show more than 7,800 confirmed cases of Wuhan coronavirus and at least 170 deaths.
 The vast majority of these are in China.
 At least one case has been reported in at least 21 other countries or locales around the world.
-Five cases have been diagnosed in the U.S. — all among people who had recently been in the city of Wuhan, where the outbreak began in Dec.
-2019.
+Five cases have been diagnosed in the U.S. — all among people who had recently been in the city of Wuhan, where the outbreak began in December 2019.

 What's the risk that it will spread within the United States?

 Health officials say there are likely to be more cases, especially from people who traveled to China.
 So far there's no indication that any of the U.S. patients have passed it along to others.
-The people at greatest risk would be health-care workers who are caring for these patients because of their continued exposure.
+The people at greatest risk would be health care workers who are caring for these patients — because of their continued exposure.
 But they are also on the highest alert and are taking precautions.

-And if the virus spreads, how dangerous is it?
+If the virus spreads, how dangerous is it?

-According to reports in the journal The Lancet which came out a few days ago, it appears that only 3% of people who get sick actually die.
+According to reports in the journal The Lancet that came out a few days ago, it appears that only 3% of people who get sick actually die.
 And it's riskiest in older people in relatively poor health.

 But that 3% could well be revised to a higher number.
 The disease is so new that it's likely some people who have been sick could still die and that will change the mortality rate.
-As a point of comparison, about 10% of people who contracted a similar coronavirus, SARS (Severe acute respiratory syndrome) died as a result.
+As a point of comparison, about 10% of people who contracted a similar coronavirus, SARS (severe acute respiratory syndrome), died as a result.

 There have been news reports that people can spread the virus before they actually show symptoms themselves.
 What's the latest on that?